-MSGOT has offered a total of four grant cycles from 2016 to December 31, 2022.
-The first was in 2016/2017, the second cycle was in 2019, the third in 2020, and the fourth in 2022.
-Funds awarded were primarily sourced back to the original statutory appropriation of 2015.
-As of December 31, 2022, a total of \$9,715,815 has been obligated towards Stewardship Account grants.
+MSGOT has offered a total of four grant cycles starting in 2016 through December 31, 2023.
+The first was in 2016/2017, the second cycle was in 2019, the third in 2020, and the fourth opened in 2022 and is ongoing as of December 31, 2023.
+Funds awarded have been sourced back to the original statutory appropriation of 2015 and funded through Stewardship Account Contributions.

+As of December 31, 2023, a total of \$12,938,423.84 has been obligated towards Stewardship Account grants.
+See Figure 16.

 Figure 16.
-Locations of all Stewardship Account grant proposals that were selected for funding by MSGOT in the first, second, third, and fourth grant cycles and are still active at the end of 2022.
+Locations of all Stewardship Account grant proposals that were selected for funding by MSGOT in the first, second, third, and fourth grant cycles showing closed grants and grants selected for funding, but not closed at the end of 2023.
 Additional details can be found in the MSGOT Meeting Archive, Audio Summary Minutes, Notes and Handouts.